canalplus/rx-player/doc/architecture/source-buffers/segment_inventory.md

   - A segment has been pushed but is not exactly the content we want (example: it is in another language)

-Thanks to the SegmentBookkeeper, we can infer on which situation we are at any time.
+Thanks to the SegmentInventory, we can infer on which situation we are at any time.

 ## Implementation ##############################################################

-The SegmentBookkeeper is merely a "Store", meaning it will just store and process the data you give to it, without searching for the information itself.
+The SegmentInventory is merely a "Store", meaning it will just store and process the data you give to it, without searching for the information itself.

 It contains in its state an array, the _inventory_, which stores every segments